 Imagine living in a third-world country with no access to Olympic length pools, no clear blueprint on how to train or compete in the water, taking direction from a club coach whose limited knowledge of the sport came from brief international travel to competitions, and training without any teammates.
 Now, picture the incredible grit it would take to make it to the national and world-class stage of competitive swimming from the described resources.
 Such is the experience of Renzo Tjon-A-Joe.

 Hailing from the country of Suriname – where the latest story of swimming success was nearly 30 years ago when Anthony Nesty won gold – Renzo had little precedent to follow and limited resources to pursue his athletic dreams.
 But despite these many barriers, he seized every opportunity to learn and improve.
-This led him to moving to the U.S. in pursuit of a higher level of training and other opportunities:
+This led him to move to the U.S. in pursuit of a higher level of training and other opportunities:

 “Before I had my country’s support in terms of finances, it was three or four times harder for me to travel to the U.S. due to the steep exchange rate.
 It’s very expensive.
 That put my family under a lot of financial pressure, so I had a lot to lose once I moved.
 This taught me to appreciate everything around me and allowed me to excel at the end of the day.”

 “I really want swimmers at my clinics to adopt the mindset of being way more appreciative of what they have around them, utilizing every resource that much more than they may previously already have.”

 In addition to being grateful for the opportunities swimming offers, another important aspect of mindset development is believing in yourself and putting in the hard work.
 Renzo emphasizes that anyone can develop a champion mindset, no matter their talent level: